ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Spatial SQL Reference.md

  This function returns NULL if the value of the WKT argument is NULL.

-Users can set SRID during the creation of this object.
-Without any specific setting, the SRID of the created object is 0.
+Users can specify SRID when using this function.
+If SRID is not specified, the SRID of the generated geometry object is 0.```

 ##### Return Type